istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 like helloworld in our example.
 This separation allows us to define the Gateway and routes in different namespaces, presumably managed by different teams.
 Here, while acting in the role of cluster operator, we're applying the Gateway in the `sample-ingress` namespace.
-We'll add the route, below, in the `sample` namespace, next the helloworld service itself, on behalf of the application developer.
+We'll add the route, below, in the `sample` namespace, next to the helloworld service itself, on behalf of the application developer.

 Because the Gateway resource is owned by a cluster operator, it can very well be used to provide ingress for more than one team's services, in our case more than just the helloworld service.